AdaCore/learn/content/courses/whats-new-in-ada-2022/chapters/introduction.rst

 .. include:: ../../global.txt

-This is a collection of short code examples demonstrating new features of the `Ada 2022 Standard`_ as they are implemented in GNAT Ada compiler.
+This is a collection of short code examples demonstrating new features of the :aarm22:`Ada 2022 Standard <TTL>` as they are implemented in GNAT Ada compiler.

 To use some of these features, you may need to use a compiler command